yasiryagi/SubQuery/README.md

-ufw route allow proto tcp from any to any port 80 ufw route allow proto tcp from **your IP** to any port 8000 ufw route allow proto tcp from any to any port 9090 ufw route allow proto tcp from any to any port 3001 ufw route allow proto tcp from any to any port 3002 ufw enable
+ufw route allow proto tcp from any to any port 80 ufw route allow proto tcp from **your IP** to any port 8000 ufw route allow proto tcp from any to any port 9090 ufw route allow proto tcp from any to any port 3001:3100 ufw enable
 ```